 What are the recent trends in investigations and enforcement in your jurisdiction?

 The Communist Party of China (“CPC”) is building on the overwhelming momentum and keeping up the pressure and the enforcement intensity on anti-corruption and bribery.
 The overall goal is to improve the system of disabling corruption and bribery, to create an influential atmosphere and to demonstrate the government’s determination to eradicate corruption and bribery.
-In early January, 2018, President Xi Jinping reiterated during the Central Commission for Discipline Inspection (“DIC”) Meeting that there will be zero tolerance for corruption, and China will leave no blind spots for both bribery offering parties and taking parties.
+Anti-corruption, as is reiterated by China’s top leadership that China has zero tolerance for corruption, will continuously be a key enforcement area.

 From a structural perspective, the supervisory system reform is among the latest enforcement trend to rein in corruption, as a representative example for improving the mechanism and integrating the resources for anti-corruption and bribery.